lukszi/DataAnalysis_SS21/assignment_doc/implementation/evaluation.md

 ## Scope

-The Evaluation collects all the data to find correlation between all features and also plot connections of some features.
+The Evaluation uses the collected reddit data and data from yahoo finance to calculate covariances and plots some of the results.

 ## Implementation

-First the function extracts all Reddit posts out of the database.
+In the first step, all reddit posts are loaded from the database.
-Then it runs over these and collects the average slopes of the posts in a specific time period since the post was published.
+Next for each stock mentioned in the reddit posts, the average slope of mentions is calculated.
-It saves all the analysable information in a numpy matrix where it later on calculates the Covarianz matrix between all the features.
+The resulting information together with the datapoints from the database are saved in a numpy array In the last processing step, the covariance matrix between all the features is calculated.

-After finishing the program a CSV file with the matrix can be found at [here](../../res/Grafics/Covarianz.csv).
+After finishing, a CSV file with the matrix is written [here](../../res/Grafics/Covarianz.csv).
-The features are Structured as followed:
+The features are Structured as follows:

 1. score
-2. up_votes
+1. up_votes
-3. upvote_ratio
+1. upvote_ratio
-4. num_comments
+1. num_comments

 The Rest are the average slopes from the day on which the post was posted until the 1 to the n day after the post.
 In which n ist the maximum number